Report

 Bianca Angelien Aban Claveria

-Leiden University, NL
+Leiden University, Netherland

 From Success to Setback: The Journey to Eradicate Polio in Indonesia

-Shilvi Khusna Dilla Agatta and Chusna Cahya Marheani
+Shilvi Khusna Dilla Agatta

 Discussion